 She describes the opera as "an absolute treat...
 The music is fascinating: like a series of sound-paintings.
 The score is full of strangely eloquent dissonance, producing mysterious depths and colours to explore throughout...
 Best of all, the music conveys the words clearly: the phrasing of music and words fits together... every line is easily and instantly understood, even when more than one person is singing.
 (Why can't everyone do this?)...
 It needs to become a modern classic!"

-WATCH LAURA POOLEY TALK ABOUT HER ROLE
+LAURA POOLEY TALKS ABOUT HER ROLE

 DANCE COMMISSION PERFORMED AUGUST 11TH 2012 ST DAVID'S HALL, CARDIFF